WiFiTrace/WiFiTrace.github.io/installation.md

 The directory structure of Preprocessor is as follows:

 \Preprocessor
-    - \src
+&nbsp;&nbsp;&nbsp;&nbsp;- \src
-    - \utils
+&nbsp;&nbsp;&nbsp;&nbsp;- \utils

-src directory : This directory has all the python code / script files utils directory : This directory has additional python scripts for doing postprocessing on the output file.
+src directory : This directory has all the python code/script files
+utils directory : This directory has additional python scripts for doing postprocessing on the output file.

 ## Data Format